Browse Exhibits (3 total)

 Although the students freely chose their material, with some matchmaking help from the instructor, this miscellany of rare and interesting material drew together key issues of textual studies that the students developed as they shared their research, such as the role and purpose of the book as a material object, the multiple collaborations behind published texts, the significance of paratexts, the uneven cultural work of the book in creating a national canon, the widely varying mediations of authorship embodied in editions, the slipperiness and even the uncanniness of the text, and how even an anarchist magazine remains embedded in capitalist systems of production and dissemination.

-The students chose to organise their exhibits chronologically, within their topics of The Book, Authorship, Readers, and Papers.
+The students chose to organise their exhibits chronologically, within their topics of The Book, Authorship, Readers, Paper, and Networks.
 But there is another route through the material: clicking on the images takes you to various student-selected tags (as a folksonomy aspect the Dublin Core Metadata), and then clicking on each tag produces a list of all material in Movable Type with the same tagged categories.
 While the chronological ordering gives a historical tour from the medieval codex to very recent print material, the tags produce a network of conceptual elements within current textual studies that are distributed through the miscellany of texts selected by the students.
 The result is to offer the reader of this exhibit a serendipitous digital tour of selected highlights of Special Collections.
 We offer both methods of exploring material -- historical chronology and serendipitous discovery -- for the visitor to this site, to demonstrate the embarrassment of riches in Special Collections and emerging issues in the new textual studies produced out of collaborations between scholars of textuality and digital studies.

 I want to thank my Library colleagues for their invaluable help and support, in particular Matt Huculak, Lara Wilson, Lisa Goddard, and John Frederick.
 My Fall 2016 work study student, Renee Gaudet, diligently turned her JCURA undergraduate project into an example Omeka exhibit for the graduate students, and helped me to formulate my scaffolded guidance for the assignment.
 I also owe a huge debt of thanks to my graduate students for their enthusiasm, dedication, and willingness to experiment with a digital platform that was new to all of them.
 Finally, many thanks to the donors of material in Special Collections, without whom none of this magical work could have happened.